Creating your content

 Using the Rich text editor (RTE)

-Many content types in Contentful include a rich text editor, which lets you give your text a range of formatting and also lets you embed content like images and, depending on where it’s used, other content such as video components, inline callouts, share blocks and more.
+Many content types in Contentful include a rich text editor.
+You can format text and embed content such as images (and, depending on the component, other content such as videos, inline callouts, share blocks and more).

 Pasting text